-Background

-Staffing and Control of Operations
+Background Staffing and Control of Operations, Highways and Transport

-Winter Services are carried out by the Technical Services division within Local Services.
-Kris Westerby, Highways Delivery Manager, has countywide responsibility for winter services, with Michael Carle, Lead Highways Delivery Manager, acting as countywide operational lead.
+Winter Services are carried out by the Highways and Transport division.
+Kris Westerby, Highways Delivery Manager, has countywide responsibility for winter services, with Andy Olive, Area Highways Delivery Manager, acting as countywide operational lead.

-The Council undertakes its winter services activities to ensure, 'as far as is reasonably practicable' that the highway is maintained in a safe condition in accordance with our legal obligations under the Highways Act 1980.
-All of our primary and secondary routes remain unchanged from the 2020/21 season.
+All our primary and secondary routes remain unchanged from the 2022/23 season.
 Following the completion of previous contracts, the arrangements for additional support from agricultural contractors for dealing with snowfall and prolonged periods of extreme cold weather have been re-procured.

 The delivery of the winter service overall requires 105 staff, including managers, supervisors, drivers and operatives.
 Staffing rotas are in place to ensure sufficient staffing resource is available on the three-shift rota.

-The majority of staff involved in winter services come from Technical Services, with a small number of drivers also coming from within Neighbourhood Services.
+The majority of staff involved in winter services come from Highways, with a small number of drivers also coming from with Neighbourhood Services.

-Highways have 2 Winter Services Delivery Managers (Michael Carle and Andrew Olive) who operate on a two-week rota (24/7) and whose job it is to consider the variable forecasting information and make a decision on the most appropriate course of action and what, if any, treatment is necessary based on the forecast information provided by our forecaster (Meteogroup) and bureau provider (Vaisala).
-The Winter Services Delivery Managers then pass instructions on to the Winter Services Supervisors who manage the gritting operations.
+Highways have 3 Winter Service Delivery Managers (Russell Mason, Tony Bell and Andy Olive) who operate on a three-week rota (24/7) and whose job it is to consider the variable forecasting information and make a decision on the most appropriate course of action and what, if any, treatment is necessary based on the forecast information provided by our forecaster (Meteogroup) and bureau provider (Vaisala).

+The Winter Service Delivery Managers then pass instructions on to the Winter Services Supervisors who manage the gritting operations.
 The Winter Services Supervisors also work on a rota basis with their shifts.

-The rota for the Winter Services Delivery Managers will be circulated to Members shortly.
 As you can imagine, this role can be very stressful and hectic at times.
 Members are, therefore, asked to only contact them directly in an emergency situation.
-All non-emergency situations should be reported through the Council's contact centre and the out of hours arrangements via Northumberland Fire and Rescue Service in the usual way.
+All non-emergency situations should be reported through the Council's contact centre and the out of hours arrangements via Northumberland Fire and Rescue Service in the usual way and also Fix My Street.

 Similarly, Members are requested not to contact Winter Services Supervisors out of hours as their rotas can change and officers not on call or on rest periods can be unnecessarily disturbed.

-Weather Monitoring

-Arrangements are in place for the winter services manager to use the web based Vaisala weather system which collates all of our local weather station data.
-This also gives the Council direct access to regional forecasting information across neighbouring authorities.
+Weather Monitoring Arrangements are in place for the winter services manager to use the web based Vaisala weather system which collates all of our local weather station data.

+This also give the Council direct access to regional forecasting information across neighbouring authorities.
 The Council has access through the MeteoGroup system and the Met office Hazard Manager for accurate weather data/forecasts.

 Vaisala is a company who collect weather information from various sources including the Meteogroup and their own weather and road surface temperature monitoring equipment on site.
 They then run a large amount of weather models with this information to accurately predict weather conditions over the next 24 - 36 hrs using weather stations which are positioned around Northumberland.

 This allows the Council to make informed decisions on road surface treatment.
 Forecasts are received on three occasions through the day to allow operational decisions to be made, with any change of forecast also notified to the Winter Services Delivery Manager at any time 24/7 so that changes to planned actions can be made as necessary.